nachoespino53/mod1_news_app/README.md

 2. Filter by topics, i.e. languages

-3. Can join as a user, or use as a guest, and store favorite searches/topics
+3. Can join as a user, and store favorite articles

 4. Open up article from browser